 composition-started: this callback is fired when the composition is taken out of the queue and allocated the appropriate computing resources to proceed.
 Notice that just before firing this event the composition state transitions to

 processing.
 Notice also that the total composition queue time is variable and depends on load conditions.
-The current Twilio SLA for this time is a maximum of 60 minutes.

 composition-progress (3): while the composition is